By Kelly Benton on | No Comments

 Worst: Photographing your subject with dappled light across their face (unless you’re going for an artistic effect).

-Bad: Photographing your subject when the sun is high in the sky, creating some pretty awful shadows.
+Bad: Photographing your subject when the sun is bright and high in the sky, creating some pretty awful shadows.

 Better: Photographing your subject on a cloudy day when the sunlight is diffused by clouds.